Are you feeling stuck and not really inspired about life?

-For many years I very quickly came to the conclusion that because I’m a detail oriented scientist and border introvert I wouldn’t be a good writer or public speaker who could inspire others.
+For many years I very quickly came to the conclusion that because I’m a detail oriented scientist and introvert I wouldn’t be a good writer or public speaker who could inspire others.

 I didn’t think I would have anything to say that someone would find inspiring.
 My inner critic had full ownership of my thoughts so I didn’t take action.